huiserwang/ContrastMask/README.md

 First of all, please update the value of ``data_root`` as your dataset path in config files.

 Our code is based on MMDetection, thus the training and evaluation pipeline are the same with that in MMDetection.
-Here, we give an example script to train a model with res-50 backbone under 1x schedule for voc->nonvoc setting.
+Here, we give an example script to train a model with res-50 backbone under 1x schedule for nonvoc->voc setting.
 ``` bash
 bash run_train.sh
 ```